 - What are these calculation tools?

 - Why can’t I just license the calculation tools without the instruments?

 - How do I license these items?

-- There are provisions my organization wants changed in the license agreement.
+- There are provisions my organization would like changed in the license agreement.
 How do we accomplish this?

 - Where do I send the License Agreement and payment on the invoice?

 - How long will it take to get a license?

 - How do I pay the license fees?

 - Why aren’t there any prices listed for any of these items?